boyter/boyter.org/content/posts/2013-01-30-want-to-write-a-search-engine-have-some-links.md

 <http://blog.blekko.com/>

-Blekko&#8217;s engineering blog is usually interesting and covers all sorts of material applicable to search engines.
+Blekko's engineering blog is usually interesting and covers all sorts of material applicable to search engines.

 <http://www.boyter.org/2013/01/code-for-a-search-engine-in-php-part-1/>